Mindapples helps everyone take care of their minds like we take care of our bodies.

 We provide training and engagement services to businesses to teach their staff about working smarter and more sustainably.
 Our clients include some of the biggest names in global business, including several of the world’s top financial institutions, L’Oreal, News UK and the Wellcome Trust.

 “Mindapples is an idea that is gaining ground at a time when both professionals and politicians are focusing on people’s well-being.”

 Julie Cross, The Telegraph

 Get started today.
-We're asking you to pick your own five 'mindapples' and share them with the world.
-We want to make looking after our minds as natural as brushing our teeth, by asking everyone: What's the 5-a-day for your mind?
+Pick your own five ‘mindapples’ and share them with the world.
+Help us make looking after our minds as natural as brushing our teeth, by asking everyone: what’s the 5-a-day for your mind?

 So, over to you.
 Have you had your mindapples?